 “Could I get a refill on these Jimmy?
 And I’d like to try the sweet potato black bean taco that’s on the menu,” Teddy slurred out the last word, sounding like ‘in you’ instead of menu.

 “Sure pal.”
 Jimmy acknowledged his only patron, a forty-something, stocky blond man with a crew cut.
 The 3rd shift crowd was not due for another 3 hours.
 He refilled the drinks.

-“Would you like a BKT, at 10 percent, since you’re still drinking?”
+“Would you like a BKT, since you’re still drinking?”
 Jimmy offered.
 A Buzz Kill Tablet reversed the effects of alcohol in a few minutes, which made it legal for patrons to be served at a bar intoxicated.

 “Yes, I’ll have one.”

-Most bar owners gave out the 90 percent BKT to keep the customer buying drinks.
+Most bar owners offer BKT early on to keep the customer buying drinks.
 Jimmy preferred to keep them tipsy, just under the limit, to keep them talking.

 “If you’re running up a tab, I got to scan your wrist to secure payment.”
-Jimmy dispensed a BKT and dropped it in a shot glass next to Teddy’s fresh drinks.
-He turned his left wrist around, giving Jimmy’s hand scanner access to the barcode implanted in his skin, like a tattoo.
+Jimmy dispensed a BKT and dropped it in a shot glass next to two fresh drinks.
+Teddy turned his left wrist around, giving Jimmy’s hand scanner access to the barcode implanted in his skin.
 The scan displayed 1,532 credits.
 Jimmy secured 850, more than enough for the growing tab.

 “What’s the celebration?”
 Jimmy asked, moving away from Teddy while cleaning the countertop, but still in earshot.

 “Five years of being stigma-free,” Teddy said, sounding much like sigma fee.
 He downed the shot and swallowed the BKT with a little ale.